nathanpruitt/nathanpruitt/README.md

 - :telescope: I’m working as a Cybersecurity Consultant and learning automation and scripting.

-- :seedling: I'm currently learning Ansible ⚙️ and Python 🐍
+- :seedling: 📚 I'm currently learning Network Engineering and Security 🏫

 - :zap: In my free time, I listen to a variety of podcasts, watch gaming related content, and movies.